 Most recent articles

-The accessibility guidelines suggest we write content that requires only a lower secondary level education to read.
-Where that’s not possible, we should provide supplementary content (visuals, for example), or an easy-to-read summary.
+The accessibility guidelines require grade 9 readability for content.
+Otherwise we should provide supplementary content (visuals, for example), or an easy-to-read summary.

-The accessibility guidelines require that we expand or define any abbreviations we use in our content.
-Often it’s even better to avoid using them.
+The accessibility guidelines require we expand or define any abbreviations in our content.
+Often it’s even better to avoid using abbreviations, especially acronyms and initialisms.

 The accessibility guidelines require that we explain or define any jargon, idioms or unusual words in our content.
 Often it’s even better to avoid using those words.

-If you use foreign language words or phrases in your content, you need to identify them by using the appropriate HTML language tag.
+If you use foreign language words or phrases in your content, you need to identify the foreign language using the lang attribute.

 Use headings to organise the sections or topics within an article or document.
 Headings break content into more manageable chunks, making a page or topic easier to understand.